 Now, for step 4, I have a place for the literacy group.
 The letters here are for our colored tables.
 You could number your groups or plan this another way.
 We use the structure called The Daily 5, so I don’t plan a lot, but I do have lots of moving parts.
 (You can read more about how I use The Daily 5 here.)

 Lesson Plan Template: #5 Math Groups

 Step 5 is for my math small groups.
 Due to time constraints, we rotate through small groups three days a week, THEN we do a whole group math lesson once a week.

-And we love to create a number chat talk on Fridays.
-Since I teach a large part of math at calendar and review our skills during this time, my students are actually very strong in math.
+And we love to create a number of number talks on Fridays.
+Since I teach a large part of math at Calendar and review our skills during this time, my students are actually very strong in math.
 This is not a weak area at all for us, even with only 3 small groups a week.

 Lesson Plan Template: #6 Centers

 Lastly, I have a place for centers.
 Since we work on our centers weekly, and I want this whole sheet to fit on ONE page, I have my centers on the far right.
 Each color table hosts one center, hence my colors.
 If you are looking for center ideas, I have a large collection of Center Saturday posts here.

 Of course, I also have places for the calendar and our unit.
 I write down the things I will teach in those spots as well.

 Feel free to grab a copy of this template here so you can make whatever changes fit your needs.
 Once you edit one page to work for you, simply copy and paste the table below the first one.
 Continue to do this for the whole year.
 At the end of the year, make a copy and EDIT this copy for the new year.